 The government of the Canary Islands has an extensive collection of educational resources online, including this page of reading comprehension exercises in Spanish.
 The page is the work of Mario Ramos Rodriguez, of Los Silos, Tenerife.
 There are readings at all levels and many are appropriate for Spanish language learners.
 All of them have reading comprehension exercises, and you can download and print them.
 You can also find many more activities on our Spanish Reading for Kids resources page.

-The page has several different collections of texts to practice reading comprehension in Spanish.
+The page from Tenerife has several different collections of texts to practice reading comprehension in Spanish.
 Below the link I give you a general idea of what you will find in each section.

 On the left sidebar you will find a collection titled Lectura comprensiva.
 The readings are listed by number, 1-13 in the sidebar and 14-21, under the heading Más lecturas in the middle of the page.
 These very short Spanish readings are for children in early elementary grades and include exercises like draw the story, reading comprehension questions, complete the story with given words and crossword puzzles with opposites.

 In the center of the page, on the picture of the bookshelf, is another set of readings.
 These are labeled Lecturas 2 Nivel.
 Again, they are very short with reading comprehension questions.
 To give you an idea, this is the entire text of El cumpleaños:

 Hoy es el cumpleaños de Marta.
 Ella cumple seis años.
 Todos sus amigos le traen muchos regalos.
 Ella está muy contenta.
 Su mamá prepara una tarta muy grande y Marta apaga todas las velitas.